ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 ### At the end of your writeup of section 3, reflect on the tools you used for modeling from a user interface design perspective. ###

+**Brief discussion of decisions you made while working with your modeling documents.**
+While working on my modeling document discussion of decision were like the register values especially the assumptions that we should take to calculate them, and how the timing diagram works.

 **What were some strengths/weaknesses of working with paper?**